TobiasMue91/tobiasmue91.github.io/README.md

 **Disclaimer:**

-~99.9% of the code has been written and improved by ChatGPT. https://chat.openai.com/
+~99.3% of the code has been written and improved by ChatGPT. https://chat.openai.com/ (0.7% were debugging and minor styling tweaks done by me)

 Some games contain graphics (mostly background images).
 Those have been generated with the help of MidJourney.